10maurycy10/updateall/README.md

 ## Adding package managers

 Simply put a shell script in ``install.d``.
-You can also create a script with the same name but with ``.test`` at the end, to check if the package manager is insalled.
+You can also create a script with the same name but with ``.test`` at the end, to check if the package manager is installed.

-When you are done, please subit a pull reqest to the repo.
+When you are done, please submit a pull request to the repo.